maximtereshchenko/conveyor/README.md

     * Version and scope of the inherited dependency can be overridden
     * Schematic can define a dependency on other schematic with a name and an optional scope.
 In such case the product from this schematic of type MODULE will be used in module path
+* Inheritance
+    * A schematic inherits properties, plugins and dependencies from a manual used as a template.
+It is defined with a name and a version
+    * A schematic inherits properties, plugins, dependencies and repositories from another schematic used as a template.
+      It is defined with a path to the file with the schematic
+    * If a schematic does not have an explicitly defined template, then a schematic from `conveyor.json` file located in the parent directory will be used.
+If such schematic does not exist, then manual with `super-manual` name and version `1` will be used
+    * A schematic has zero or more inclusions.
+It will be used as a template for included schematics
+    * A schematic is constructed before its inclusions
+    * A schematic is constructed after its schematic template
+    * A schematic is constructed before other schematics, which require it as a dependency
+    * A schematic is constructed up to the specified stage or ARCHIVE, whichever is higher, if it is required as a dependency for other schematic
+    * Schematics are constructed in depth-first order
+    * Schematics to be constructed depend on the initial targeted schematic.
+The targeted schematic will be constructed together with its schematic templates, inclusions and also with other schematics and their schematic templates, on which targeted schematic depends either directly or transitively